AzureMentor/Azure-AI-100-Study-Guide/1 - Analyze solution requirements (25-30%).md

 - identify automation requirements

 ## Map security requirements to tools, technologies, and processes
-- identify processes and regulations needed to conform with data privacy, protection, and regulatory requirements
+- identify processes and regulations needed to conform with:
+    - data privacy
+    - protection
+    - regulatory requirements
 - identify which users and groups have access to information and interfaces
 - identify appropriate tools for a solution
 - identify auditing requirements